 According to the Corporate Executive Board, 93% percent of IT’s business partners agree that IT strategic planning is important in achieving their business objectives.
 However, less than 25% rate IT’s strategy and planning efforts as effective: Given this dismal appraisal of the value delivered by strategic planning, is annual planning then a wasted endeavor?
 Is annual planning doomed to drain precious organizational capacity and deliver limited to no value in return?

-We believe that annual planning has a value driving purpose within information technology organizations.
-However, value must be unlocked.
-Value is delivered first through the development of a culture and common vocabulary for strategic planning.
-Then, incremental streams of value are unlocked through attainment of subsequent levels of the Annual Planning Maturity Model.
+We believe that annual planning has a value-driving purpose within information technology organizations: However, value must be unlocked: Value is delivered first through the development of a culture and common vocabulary for strategic planning: Then, incremental streams of value are unlocked through the attainment of subsequent levels of the Annual Planning Maturity Model.

 Annual Planning Maturity Model:

 For organizations to embark on effective annual planning, a language must be in place to describe the scope of the plan and the annual planning process itself: For example, if an organization wishes to plan its large discretionary projects for the coming year, the terms “project” and “discretionary” must be defined and understood.

 Many organizations find value in segmenting work to run the business from work to grow and transform the business: This allows initial planning efforts to avoid “boiling the ocean” and it enables focus on what the organization wishes to (and can) control in the coming year: Frameworks such as Gartner’s Run, Grow and Transform Model may be one asset for introducing the language required for planning and scope definition.